colin-mccarthy/tanzu_build/kind.md

 brew install kind
 ```

-## Create Cluster with use of “extraPortMappings” 🔧
+## Create Cluster with use of “extraPortMappings” for Harbor 🔧

 kind.yaml <-- create this file locally